-Francis Ford Coppola's epic Vietnam saga chronicles the mission of Captain Benjamin Willard (Martin Sheen), a special-ops vet tasked with leading a team into the jungles of Cambodia to take out a fellow American - decorated colonel turned self-proclaimed god Walter Kurtz (Marlon Brando).
-Their surreal trek down the Nung River has become not just a Hollywood classic, but also a cinematic testament to the impact of war on all its players.
+This Vietnam saga chronicles the mission of Captain Benjamin Willard (Martin Sheen), a special-ops vet tasked with leading a team into the jungles of Cambodia to take out a fellow American––decorated colonel turned self-proclaimed god Walter Kurtz (Marlon Brando).

 Top 10 Fun Facts